mmolaei7878/custom_marker/README.md

 * widgetToMarker : an icon marker from your custom widget.
 * svgAsset : a svg icon marker from your asset folder.
 * pictureAsset : a picture(png,jpeg,etc...) icon marker from your asset folder.
-* pictureAssetWithCenterText : a picture(png,jpeg,etc...) icon marker from your asset folder With Center text.
+* pictureAssetWithCenterText : a picture(png,jpeg,etc...) icon marker from your asset folder With text.
 * circleCanvasWithText : a circle canvas with center text.
 * downloadResizePicture : a picture(png,jpeg,etc...) icon marker from internet.
 * downloadResizePictureCircle : a rounded picture(png,jpeg,etc...) icon marker with border from internet.